2024 CPC Grants

 The CPC does not make multi-year commitments, but may fund the same organization on a year-by-year basis.
 The CPC will consider grants to intermediary organizations that propose the regranting of funds for other eligible projects.

 Eligible expenses are charges incurred by a program that can be covered with CPC grant funds.
-Not eligible expenses are charges incurred by a program that cannot be covered or reimbursed by CPC grant funds.
+Non-eligible expenses are charges incurred by a program that cannot be covered or reimbursed by CPC grant funds.

 If you have a specific question on whether an expense or cost is eligible, please contact us before submitting your application.